 6 Measure the Results

-Finally, your recognition program must be measurable.
+Finally, your employee rewards and recognition program must be measurable.
 To understand the effects of your program, you need a way to measure two main areas:

 - Key Performance Indicators (KPI)